-Rare Books Collection at the Library of Michigan
+Rare Materials Collection at the Library of Michigan

 While many of the items are drawn from the Library's special collections of Michigan, government documents, and legal materials, others represent the full scope of the Library's collection.

-The Rare Book Collection at the Library of Michigan is approaching 17,000 volumes (around 9,000 titles), each item varying in size from slender pamphlets, less than 3 inches tall, to large folios measuring 30 or more inches in height and 24 in width.
+The Rare Book Collection at the Library of Michigan is approaching 30,000 volumes, each item varying in size from slender pamphlets, less than 3 inches tall, to large folios measuring 30 or more inches in height and 24 in width.
 Formats include maps, printed books, portfolios of prints, scrapbooks, letters, and deeds.
 Materials include paper, leather, bark, and parchment.

 The Library of Michigan Foundation provided all of the funding for the construction of the Martha W. Griffiths Michigan Rare Book Room.
 The Campaign for the Library of Michigan Foundation is also providing a fund for the conservation and preservation of rare materials and the acquisition of additional materials.